The Map Through Madness

 “How did I get here?”

-This step isn’t about beating yourself up — it’s about seeing your patterns clearly so you don’t repeat them.
+This step is about seeing your patterns clearly so you don’t repeat them.
 What boundaries did you let slide?
 Where did you abandon yourself?
 How did you hand over your power?

 Until you own your part, you’ll keep running the same playbook.
 Or worse — you’ll stay stuck in anger, wasting years in a fight that should’ve ended the day you split.